franalba-dev/SMXCloud/README.md

 ## 🗒️ Notes
 - In the futures days I will be uploading the code of the project and the guides that I made.
 - I made this project as a part of my final grade project, but I didn't have enough time to make it as well as I wanted.
 So I will be updating this project with the time.
-- Right now, you can see the code and try to use the application, but it isn't recommended to use it in a real environment until the version 3.0, that may be the last version.
+- Right now, you can see the code and try to use the application, but it isn't recommended to use it in a real environment until the version 2.0, that may be the last version.
 - If you have any new idea, I will appreciate a lot that you share it with me.

 ## 🚀 Coming updates

-### SMXCloud 2.0
+### SMXCloud 1.1
 - [ ] Install Axes (or an alternative) to limit login attempts and prevent brute-force attacks.
+- [ ] Restructure the pages of the documents in order to make even easier to find the documents.
+- [ ] New setting's site for the website.
+There, you will be able, for example, to change the logo of the website and the name of it.
+- [ ] Use base.html as the template base, instead of "home.html".
+- [ ] Delete the media of a document when you delete the document.

+### SMXCloud 1.2
+- [ ] New group "Administrators".
+This new group will be able to delete and create teacher users without having to go to the backend.
+Also, the administrators will be the only users to be able to manage the settings of the site.
+- [ ] Limit the kinds of groups available to Teachers, Students and Administrators.
+- [ ] Improvement of the urls.
+- [ ] Improves on the filters.
+For example, now you will be able to filter the documents by the kinds extensions.

+### SMXCloud 1.3
 - [ ] Replace Bootstrap with Tailwind or CSS.
-- [ ] Implement light/dark mode themes.
+- [ ] New light/dark mode themes.
+- [ ] New icons for the documents.

+### SMXCloud 1.4
+- [ ] A webpage for the documents, there you will be able to copy the link of the page to share the document, edit the document and new improves in future updates.
+- [ ] Edit many kinds of documents.
+SMXCloud won't allow you to edit a .zip or other kinds of documents, to prevent corrupted files.
+- [ ] Users will be available to configure his own profile.
+- [ ] Custom avatars and descriptions for the users.

+### SMXCloud 1.5
+- [ ] Limit the space that every user can use to upload documents, by his group.
+For example, you can make that the students can only upload up to 15 GB of documents.
+They will be able to see how much are they using in his profile settings.
+- [ ] Comments for the documents.
+- [ ] Logs of the actions made by users on the settings page.
+- [ ] Backup system for the documents.

+### SMXCloud 2.0
-- [ ] Use base.html as the template base, instead of "home.html".
+- [ ] Optimize the code and make it clean.
 - [ ] Improve the logo.
-- [ ] Optimize general code structure.
-- [ ] Improve the guides.
 - [ ] New installation guide.
 - [ ] New video tutorial.

-### SMCloud 3.0
-- [ ] Restructure the pages of the documents in order to make even easier to find the documents.
-- [ ] Improve the filters on everything.
+- [ ] Improve the old guides.
-- [ ] Previews of the documents.
-- [ ] Edit many kinds of documents.
-For example, SMXCloud will allow you to edit a .txt or .html but not a .zip.
-- [ ] Users will be available to configure his profile.
-- [ ] Avatar and descriptions for the users.
-- [ ] Backup system for the documents.
-- [ ] More ideas that I will have.
+- [ ] More ideas, that I might have.

 ## 🧾 License
 This project is licensed under [GPL v3](LICENSE).